claireb-gsa/derisking-gov-tech/_pages/federal-fieldguide/3-planning.md

 ### Leadership should set direction and empower teams
 By **Peter Rowland**, **Mark Hopson**, **Vicki McFadden**, **Miatta Myers**, **Waldo Jaquith**

-**Challenge:** Leadership's role differs in an Agile project.
+**Challenge:** Leadership's role differs in an agile project.
 {:.guide-highlight}

 #### Executive Summary

-Leadership's role in Agile development is to empower teams, align organizational governance and oversight practices to Agile development, and remove blockers.
+Leadership's role in agile development is to empower teams, align organizational governance and oversight practices to agile development, and remove blockers.

 #### Recommendation

-Leadership's role in an Agile project should not be to dictate requirements, set stringent timelines, solve problems, or make decisions on behalf of the user.
+Leadership's role in an agile project should not be to dictate requirements, set stringent timelines, solve problems, or make decisions on behalf of the user.

 Instead, leadership should support and empower the development teams, and give them permission to make small mistakes and learn from those mistakes.

-Leadership has an important role to play in establishing an organizational priority to adopt Agile development, and aligning governance and [oversight processes](https://docs.google.com/document/d/1h3UBJk2PhggKu4LgCZQXCNvtXnFY3q6hv34bs-nysvo/edit#bookmark=id.cb8wc9gku3m8) to this methodology.
+Leadership has an important role to play in establishing an organizational priority to adopt agile development, and aligning governance and [oversight processes](https://docs.google.com/document/d/1h3UBJk2PhggKu4LgCZQXCNvtXnFY3q6hv34bs-nysvo/edit#bookmark=id.cb8wc9gku3m8) to this methodology.

-The artifacts that agencies typically look at when reviewing a project's progress are time-consuming to produce and discourage Agile development.
-"Waterfall muscle memory" is strong in most agencies; most of the internal practices and processes have been established and reinforced over decades, and are not suitable for Agile development.
+The artifacts that agencies typically look at when reviewing a project's progress are time-consuming to produce and discourage agile development.
+"Waterfall muscle memory" is strong in most agencies; most of the internal practices and processes have been established and reinforced over decades, and are not suitable for agile development.
 Employees who have spent years performing work in the service of leadership's needs will need time to learn how to prioritize user needs.

-Internal management processes that demand detailed requirements documentation will make Agile impossible.
+Internal management processes that demand detailed requirements documentation will make agile impossible.
 This is a large shift that will take a long period of time, and missteps will be made along the way.
 It's essential to have leadership in place to spearhead this effort.
-Without a significant and focused effort to shift an organization's culture, Agile development is unlikely to succeed on a larger scale.
+Without a significant and focused effort to shift an organization's culture, agile development is unlikely to succeed on a larger scale.

-Other constructive involvement of leadership and key stakeholders in Agile development may take the form of providing funding, helping to set the product vision, monitoring product roadmaps and backlog, attending sprint reviews and user research sessions, helping overcome bureaucratic hurdles, and serving as authorizing officials in security accreditations.
+Other constructive involvement of leadership and key stakeholders in agile development may take the form of providing funding, helping to set the product vision, monitoring product roadmaps and backlog, attending sprint reviews and user research sessions, helping overcome bureaucratic hurdles, and serving as authorizing officials in security accreditations.

 The level of leadership and stakeholder involvement needed is personality- and team-dependent, so there likely isn't a one-size-fits-all approach that will work with all teams.